 Does Homeowners Insurance Cover Hurricane Damage in Louisiana?

 In general, homeowners insurance covers your home, including your personal property, in the event of a loss.
-What your insurance covers and the amount it reimburses you depend on your company, your policy, and any additional damages you may have added.
+What your insurance covers and the amount it reimburses you depends on your company and the policy.

 Homeowners’ insurance usually covers damage from high winds, rain, and other consequences of a hurricane.
 However, homeowners insurance usually does not cover flooding and storm surges.
 You will most likely have to purchase extra insurance to cover rising water levels.